You might think that high blood pressure (hypertension) just affects adults. But babies, kids, and teens can have it too.

-Because high blood pressure usually doesn't produce any symptoms, diagnosing the condition in kids can be tricky.
-Blood pressure varies a lot from day to day so several blood pressure checkups are often necessary to make the diagnosis (unless the pressure is very high when treatment is needed promptly).
+Because high blood pressure usually doesn't have noticeable symptoms, diagnosing it in kids can be tricky.
+Blood pressure varies a lot from day to day, so several blood pressure checks are often necessary to make the diagnosis (unless the pressure is very high, and then treatment is needed promptly).

 Doctors usually start measuring blood pressure during routine checkups when kids are 3 years old.
-So it's important not to miss these appointments, particularly if your child is obese or if there's a family history of high blood pressure.
+So it's important not to miss these appointments, particularly if your child is overweight or there's a family history of high blood pressure.

 Treating High Blood Pressure

-Although rare in kids, mild to moderate hypertension over time can cause damage to the heart, kidneys, and blood vessels.
-Diagnosing and treating high blood pressure will help prevent this damage.
+Remember, while mild-to-moderate hypertension is rare in kids, over time it can damage the heart, kidneys, and blood vessels.
+Diagnosing and treating it will help prevent this damage.